Earning Credit for What You Already Know

 - This option enables students to take open, online courses offered by the Saylor Foundation at no cost and then apply what they learned in those open courses by successfully completing a portfolio assessment, TECEP® exam or other credit-by-exam program aligned with the open course.

-At Thomas Edison State University, what matters is that you possess that college-level knowledge – not how you acquired it.
+At Thomas Edison State University, what matters is that you possess that college-level knowledge – no matter how you acquired it.

 Admissions Video Guide